"""

 ----------

-Xs : list of ndarrays
+X_t : list of ndarray

 n_neighbors : int, optional

-Inc_ts : list of ndarays, each of shape (n_samples,), optional
+inc_t : list of ndarray, optional

-List of inclusion arrays, indicating if an object is present in a
+List of inclusion arrays for each time period, each indicating if an object is present (via 0 and 1s),

-input_type : str, optional
+input_format : str, optional

-One of 'vector', 'similarity', or 'distance', by default 'similarity'
+Specifies the input format of D_t, one of 'vector', 'similarity', or 'dissimilarity', by default 'dissimilarity'.

 Returns